-The principal activities of the Society are the provision of financial advice to doctors, dentists and teachers and the transaction of long-term insurance business in the UK.
+The principal activities of the Society remains the provision of financial advice to doctors, dentists and teachers and the transaction of long-term insurance business in the UK.
 The Society administers both reviewable and guaranteed business contracts, and also unit-linked, conventional and with profits income protection insurance.
-With profits products are now sold beyond the Society's core segments via a third party investment platform.
+With profits products are sold beyond the Society's core segments via a third party investment platform.

-Complementary to these activities, the Group provides a number of other financial services, through wholly-owned subsidiary undertakings, including retail banking, commercial lending, unit trust management, mortgage broking, acting as a general insurance broker and providing dental patient membership plans (including non-life cover for dental emergency/trauma).
+Complementary to these activities, the Group provides a number of other financial services, through wholly-owned subsidiary undertakings, including unit trust management, mortgage broking, acting as a general insurance broker and providing dental patient membership plans (including non-life cover for dental emergency/trauma).
 With Profits Policyholders share in the profits and losses of these subsidiary companies.
-Wesleyan Bank left the Group on 28 February 2022 and from this point retail banking, retail and commercial lending was no longer offered.
+Wesleyan Bank, which provided retain banking, retail and commercial lending services left the Group on 28 February 2022.